cluesurf/.github/profile/readme.md

 ## Language Building

+At first there was the [`tone`](https://tone.surf) script, a writing system like the ancient runes that can encode any language on Earth in a concise and readable way using simple glyphs you could either carve on a rock, make out of sticks, or draw with a pen.
+It is built around tones, the vowel and consonant sounds, and there are 36 base glyphs, with special markers for things like tone in Chinese, and other important features.
+It is instantiated into a TypeScript library so you can convert an ASCII representation into the format used by the main font, ToneEtch.

-Like mentioned, [`tune`](https://tune.surf) is a language we derived from imagining an ancient stone-tool making monkey culture of the past, and evolved it into a modern language capable of representing all of modern concepts and knowledge, such as naming species and places and everything you can imagine.
+Then there was [`tune`](https://tune.surf), a language derived from imagining an ancient stone-tool making monkey culture of the past, and evolved it into a modern language capable of representing all of modern concepts and knowledge, such as naming species and places and everything you can imagine.
 That is very much an evolving work-in-progress.

-We also created [`tone`](https://tone.surf), a writing system for the languages of Earth.
-It is used in `tune` as the standard writing system as well.
+The goal here is to create a an intermediary framework for representing knowledge, for creating a way to conjure up "fantasy" words so we can name things which don't have names, to explore new concepts and ways of thinking.

 <p align='center'><img src='https://github.com/termsurf/.github/blob/make/view/stream.svg?raw=true' height='512'></a></p>